Kindread21/FFRK_AHK/README.md

 Press **Control and Tilde (~)** to stop (it actually reloads the script).

 ## Upkeep
-For Recovery to work, when a new Apoc comes out, you will have to grab a pic of a portion of the clickable area, and overwrite AHKSearch\FFRK\Weekly\WeeklyApoc.PNG with it.
+For Recovery to work, when a new Apoc comes out, you will have to overwrite AHKSearch\FFRK\Weekly\WeeklyApoc.PNG with a new image.
 If the home icon for FFRK changes, you will have to get a new pic of it and overwrite AHKSearch\FFRK\Recover\FFRKIcon.PNG.

 ## Setup:
-Note that this was developed and tested using the below setup.
+This was developed and tested using the below setup.

   * Nox instance name to FFRK_AHK (or change AppName in the script to match yours), with FFRK installed with your account.
   * Desktop scaling set to 125% (rightclick on desktop, Display Settings -> Display -> Scaling and Layout).